 Reality is cruel.
 People not agreeing to meet you?
 The reason why can usually be found in your mirror.
 Sad fact is that you are not communicating enough value.
 Rip out every word that does not relate to providing buyers info they need to determine you are worth more of their time.
 Communicate what you do and why you are credible clearly, succinctly and quickly.

-If you think your competition is saying something, don’t say it
+If you can imagine your competition saying the same thing you are, don’t say it